Terek Cossacks: Soviet period

 In the 1930s, to make the mountainous autonomies more sustainable in economical terms, they were united with the remaining Cossack holdings: the Sunzha district was retaken by the Chechen-Ingush ASSR, the former capital of the Terek Oblast, Vladikavkaz became the administrative centre for North Ossetia, likewise the Kabardino-Balkar Autonomous Oblast was also awarded to Cossack territories.
 On the lower Terek, between 1923 and 1937, the Dagestan ASSR administered the extensive territory there (Kizlyar, Terek Delta).
 Thus by the start of the Second World War only the historical Terek Left-bank was not administered by autonomies.
 However, on the other hand, all these lands (northern Chechnya, Kizlyar, Little Kabarda, historical North Ossetia, East Prigorodny/Western Ingushetia, etc.) had historically been inhabited by Caucasian peoples before the end of the Caucasian Wars.

 Thus by the start of the Second World War only the historical Terek Left-bank was not administered by autonomies, however, most of the administration and urban population of those regions was dominated by ethnic Russians.
 This was paralleled with the gradual down-folding of anti-Cossack repressions and their eventual rehabilitation by the mid-1930s, including forming numerous units in the Red Army.

 Cossacks fought on both sides of the Second World War.
 Many Cossack prisoners of war joined Nazi Germany who promised to free their lands from Bolshevism.
 Terek Cossacks made up the Vth regiment of the 2nd Brigade of the 1st Cossack Division.
 Soon the war came to Cossack lands themselves, in 1942 the Nazi offensive Case Blue, and by autumn, the western regions of the former Terek Cossack Hosts were occupied.
 By November, the Battle of the Caucasus reached North Ossetia, and Germans were already making plans to lease the oilfields in Grozny.
 Most of the Cossack population took part in repelling the invader.

-During the 1920s and 30s, despite efforts of Soviet Union to pacify the mountainous peoples via different programmes, such as Korenizatsiya, there was still low-level criminal secession movements in the highlands.
+During the 1920s and 30s, despite efforts of Soviet Union to pacify the mountainous peoples via different programmes, such as Korenizatsiya, there was still low-level secession movements in the highlands.
 Nazi Germany decided to use this friction in creating a fifth column out of them.
 In the central Caucasus, these were the Karachay and Balkars who carried out low-level insurgency.
 Further east, these were the Vainakhs and an existing insurgency by a Khasan Israilov was fuelled by supplies via Nazi paradrops.
 By autumn 1942, the insurgency diverted significant Red Army resources, including aviation.